Disc Herniation Treatment in India

 If you are experiencing any of these symptoms, it is an indication to see a specialist (Dr. Arun Saroha) immediately.

 The spine specialist will perform a thorough physical examination followed by a neurological examination.
-This includes complete check-up of the spine, nerve function testing, sensorimotor examination of limbs.
+This includes complete check-up of the spine, nerve function testing, the sensorimotor examination of limbs.

 The doctor may try to understand the history and ask for information on prior spine problems, lifestyle, any past injuries, duration of pain and existing symptoms.